bmlt-enabled/bmlt-drupal/README.md

 CHANGELIST
 ----------
+***Version 3.8.1* ** *- October 8, 2017*

+- The 3.7.1 version had an anonymous function pointer that caused some LAMP servers to puke (They shouldn't).
+It is no longer anonymous, and that should fix it.

 ***Version 3.8.0* ** *- October 8, 2017*

 - Adds support for some basic responsiveness in the standard [[bmlt]] shortcode.